Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Related Works

-AI-generated videos detection mainly focuses on two directions: data-driven feature analysis \cite{li2018ictu,ciftci2020fakecatcher} and deep-learning based methods \cite{she2024using,kamat2023revisiting}.
+AGVD mainly focuses on two directions: data-driven feature analysis \cite{li2018ictu,ciftci2020fakecatcher} and deep-learning based methods \cite{she2024using,kamat2023revisiting}.
 Nowadays, detection techniques mainly focus on deep-learning based methods.
-Early deep-learning based methods were mostly based on convolutional neural networks (CNN) to extract local texture features.
+Early deep-learning based methods are mostly based on convolutional neural networks to extract local texture features.
 Tan et al. \cite{DBLP:conf/cvpr/TanLZWGLW24} proposed that artifacts introduced by the up-sampling operation can be reversed and applied to detection.
-In addition, they also proposed a frequency domain sensing detection framework\cite{tan2024frequency}.
+In addition, they also proposed a frequency domain sensing detection framework \cite{tan2024frequency}.
 To meet the real-time detection requirements, Romeo et al. \cite{lanzino2024faster} designed a lightweight detector based on a binary neural network, providing a feasible solution for end-to-end deployment.

-With the diversification of generation technologies, researchers began to explore a broader AI-generated detection paradigm.
+With the diversification of generation technologies, researchers are beginning to explore a broader AI-generated detection paradigm.
 Davide et al. \cite{DBLP:conf/cvpr/CozzolinoPCNV22} proposed a lightweight detection strategy based on CLIP features \cite{zhang2022pointclip}.
-Gu et al. \cite{DBLP:conf/aaai/GuCYDLM22} designed a dynamic inconsistency Learning (DIL) model to capture spatiotemporal anomalies from densely sampled video footage.
+Gu et al. \cite{DBLP:conf/aaai/GuCYDLM22} designed a dynamic inconsistency Learning model to capture spatiotemporal anomalies from densely sampled video footage.
 With the emergence of LVMs, they have performed well in cross-modal understanding \cite{10.1145/3672758.3672824,DBLP:journals/corr/abs-2304-03086}.
-Jia et al. \cite{DBLP:journals/corr/abs-2403-14077} proposed to use LVMs such as GPT 4V and Gemini 1.0 Pro \cite{zhang2024gpt,team2023gemini} to detect forged face images, and designed text prompts.
+Jia et al. \cite{DBLP:journals/corr/abs-2403-14077} proposed to use LVMs \cite{zhang2024gpt,team2023gemini} to detect forged face images, and designed text prompts.

-However, the above methods still face two major challenges: First, the existing datasets are not diverse in scene and domain diversity, resulting in the model overfitting specific artifacts; Second, the generalization ability of the detection algorithm to new generation models (such as Runway and Kling) \cite{zhang2023toward} is insufficient.
-Muhammad et al. further explored the performance of advanced LVMs in AI-generated videos detection by introducing prompt learning \cite{DBLP:journals/corr/abs-2401-02418,Khattak_2023_CVPR}, revealing the potential of LVMs in AI-generated videos detection and providing a new idea for building a robust inspection system.
+However, the above methods still face two major challenges: First, the existing datasets are not diverse in scene and domain diversity, resulting in the model overfitting specific artifacts; Second, the generalization ability of the detection algorithm to new generation models (such as Runway and Kling) \cite{zhang2023toward,huang2025m4v} is insufficient.
+Muhammad et al. \cite{DBLP:journals/corr/abs-2401-02418} further explored the performance of advanced LVMs in the AGVD task by introducing prompt learning, revealing the potential of LVMs in the AGVD task and providing a new idea for building a robust inspection system.